JahangirJadi/CryptoTracker/README.md

 # Crypto Tracker

 Crypto Tracker is an app which shows list of crypto currencies and their market cap.
-The app utilizes modern Android technologies, including Jetpack Compose, MVI Architecture, Room, and Koin.
+The app utilizes modern Android technologies, including Jetpack Compose, MVI Architecture, and Koin.
 ## App Features
 1. Dependency Injection with Koin.
 2. UI adjusts with almost every screen size.